yunhaoyang234/Membership-Attack-Privacy-Preserving/README.md

-# Membership Attacks on Reinforcement Learning
+# Membership Attacks on Reinforcement Learning Models and Recurrent Models

-Code for performing membership attacks on reinforcement leanring algorithms.
-The reinforcement leanring algorithms are implemented in [rl-starter-files](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/rl-starter-files) and the environments are from [gym-minigrid](https://github.com/yunhaoyang234/Membership-Attack-Privacy-Preserving/tree/main/gym-minigrid).
+Code for performing membership attacks on reinforcement leanring algorithms and recurrent neural networks.
+The reinforcement leanring algorithms are implemented in [rl-starter-files](https://github.com/lcswillems/rl-starter-files) and the environments are from [gym-minigrid](https://github.com/maximecb/gym-minigrid).
+The recurrent neural networks are used to train a machine translation model under Multi30K English-French dataset, which can be found at [here](https://github.com/multi30k/dataset).

 ## Installation:
 See requirement.txt, please run the code under python 3.7 or later.